oinam/oinam-jekyll/README.md

 - [ ] Demo: Themes / Color Scheme Preview
 - [ ] Split Styles into more cleaner separation -- base, grid, gallery, etc.
+- [ ] Split the CSS and Javascript on their own files, the inclusion or exclusion should be user defined.
 - [ ] Fix Gallery
 - [x] Spit out the Styles separate so it can just be referenced on its own from a simple HTML site.
 - [x] Toggle description in the header.
 - [ ] Remove any enforcements such as YouTube Embeds.
-But keep the code for backward compatibillity.
+Keep the code for backward compatibillity?
 - [ ] Lunr for Search as default.
-- [ ] Algolia Search Integration
 - [ ] Print Styeles based off Gutenberg (or pick something that does not depend on normalize).
 Add this theme specific styles.
 - [ ] Reading progress on top bar.
 - [ ] Look at [Tufte CSS](https://edwardtufte.github.io/tufte-css/) for the layout, styles, and especially that Sidenotes/Footnotes.